BrightspaceUI/testing/README.md

 ### Running a Subset of Tests

-While writing or debugging tests, it can be desirable to focus the runner on a subset of tests.
+While writing or debugging tests, it can be useful to focus the runner on a subset of tests.

-### By File Name
+#### By File Name

 Use the `filter` option to filter by file name.
 It replaces any wildcards in the file name portion of the `files` pattern with the provided [glob](https://en.wikipedia.org/wiki/Glob_(programming)).

 For example, with the `'test'` group and default pattern `'./test/**/*.<group>.js'`, passing `d2l-test-runner --filter foo` will run tests which match `'./test/**/foo.test.js'`.

-Wildcards can still be used but need to be escaped.
-So `d2l-test-runner --filter foo\*` will run tests which match `'./test/**/foo*.test.js'`.
+Wildcards can still be used but must be escaped.
+Therefore `d2l-test-runner --filter foo\*` will run tests which match `'./test/**/foo*.test.js'`.

-### By Test Name
+#### By Test Name

 Use the `grep` option to filter by test name.
 Only tests whose names match the provided string or regular expression will be run, regardless of file name.

 For example, `d2l-test-runner --grep foo` will run any test whose test suite(s) or name contains "foo".

-> **Note:** unfortunately, tests which do not match the grep value will be reported as failed instead of skipped.
+> **Note:** Unfortunately, tests which do not match the grep value will be reported as failed instead of skipped.

 ### Debugging Tests